-July 16th, 2020 marks the first day of Boknal, a South Korean tradition commemorating the hot summer months with the consumption of a variety of traditional stews and tonics.
+July 16th, 2020, marks the first day of Boknal, a South Korean tradition commemorating the hot summer months with the consumption of a variety of traditional stews and tonics.

-Dog meat, the main ingredient of choice, is used based on a misguided belief that the meat provides various healing and immune boosting properties, thereby reinvigorating and rejuvenating one’s overall health.
+Dog meat, the main ingredient of choice, is used based on a misguided belief that the meat provides various healing and immune-boosting properties, thereby reinvigorating and rejuvenating one’s overall health.
 This year, the days will fall on July 16th (Chobok), July 26th (Joongbok), and August 15th (Malbok).
 Together, they make up Boknal, the three ‘hottest days of summer’ as determined by the Lunar calendar.

 While dog meat is consumed in South Korea year-round, it is most popular during Boknal, with some individuals only eating the traditional dishes during this “special” occasion.
-The practice of eating dog meat is a deeply rooted practice in many southeast Asian nations, including China, Cambodia, Laos, Thailand, and Vietnam.
+The practice of eating dog meat is a deeply rooted practice in many Southeast Asian nations, including China, Cambodia, Laos, Thailand, and Vietnam.
 During the current Covid-19 pandemic, a surge in demand for dog meat dishes has been observed in Vietnam and Cambodia as many believe it will help boost immune systems and subsequently deter the contagion.

 Beaten Black and Blue (and Red)

 The atmosphere of a dog meat farm is grim and ghastly.
-Rows upon rows of rusted metal cages are filled with dogs covered feces with little food and water.
+Rows upon rows of rusted metal cages are filled with dogs covered with feces with little food and water.
 Once a buyer has been secured, dogs are transported to meat sellers and restaurants, often crammed on top of one another in a single cage to endure long hours of travel.
 Many do not survive the journey.

 Dogs are displayed in cages outside restaurants and markets until they are purchased for slaughter.
 Once selected, they are dragged off and prepared for meat.
-There is no doubt of their awareness of what is to come next, because many kick, scream, and fight until their last breath for their lives.
+There is no doubt of their awareness of what is to come next because many kick, scream, and fight until their last breath for their lives.

 The legality of the dog meat trade rests in a political grey area with contradicting laws and no precedent to guide current rules and regulations.
 Although it is no secret dogs are used for human consumption, they are not classified as livestock under the law and therefore are an unregulated industry without protection against sourcing, health, safety, and hygiene practices.
-They are, however, classified as food under the Ministry of Health and Welfare, which vaguely defines food as simply “any edible product with the exception of drugs”.
+They are, however, classified as a food under the Ministry of Health and Welfare, which vaguely defines food as simply “any edible product with the exception of drugs”.

-In 1991, Korea passed its first (and only) Animal Protection Law.
-While the legislation does not explicitly prohibit the slaughter of dogs for consumption, it prohibits “killing animals in a way which is cruel or without proper, rational reason”, “inflicting unnecessary pain or injury to an animal” and “killing dogs in public areas”.
+In 1991 Korea passed its first (and only) Animal Protection Law.
+While the legislation does not explicitly prohibit the slaughter of dogs for consumption, it prohibits “killing animals in a way which is cruel or without proper, rational reason,” “inflicting unnecessary pain or injury to an animal,” and “killing dogs in public areas.”
 In spite of this, it provides no definition as to what constitutes “cruel” or a “public space” and is rarely enforced, much to the chagrin of animal rights advocates.